mkavulich/ccpp-doc/CCPPtechnical/source/Overview.rst

 The CCPP v4.1 release, issued in October 2020, was a minor upgrade with the capability to build the code using Python 3 (previously only Python 2 was supported).

 The CCPP v5.0 release, issued in February 2021, was a major upgrade to enable use with the UFS Short-Range Weather (SRW) Application and the RRFS_v1alpha suite.

-The CCPP v6.0 release, issued in June 2022, was a major upgrade in conjunction with the release of the UFS SRW v2.0 release.
+The CCPP v6.0 release, issued in June 2022, was a major upgrade in conjunction with the `UFS SRW v2.0 release <https://ufscommunity.org/announcing-the-ufs-short-range-weather-application-srw-app-v2-0-0-release/>`_.

-The CCPP v7.0 release, issued in August 2024, was a major upgrade to physics and the Single-Column Model, particularly with the inclusion of the new "UFS Replay" capability for running the SCM from UFS output.
+The CCPP v7.0 release, issued in August 2024, was a major upgrade to physics and the Single-Column Model, particularly with the inclusion of the new `UFS Replay <https://ccpp-scm.readthedocs.io/en/latest/chap_cases.html#using-ufs-output-to-create-scm-cases-ufs-replay>`_ capability for running the SCM from UFS output.

-.. [#] As of this writing, the CCPP is used and regularly tested with three host models: the CCPP
-    SCM, the atmospheric component of NOAA’s Unified Forecast System (UFS) (hereafter the UFS Atmosphere) that utilizes the Finite-Volume Cubed Sphere (FV3) dynamical core, and the The Navy Environmental Prediction System Using the NUMA Core (NEPTUNE).
-    The CCPP can be utilized with both global and limited-area configurations of the UFS Atmosphere, and is integrated with the UFS limited-area UFS Short-Range Weather (SRW) Application and the Hurricane Analysis and Forecast System (HAFS).
-    Work is also underway to connect and validate the use of the CCPP Framework with NCAR models, particularly the Community Atmosphere Model - System for Integrated Modeling of the Atmosphere (CAM-SIMA).

 Additional Resources
 ========================